At a party I once attended, one of my pregnant friends suddenly stood up from the table and stretched her arms above her head.

 I had a lot of trouble with pain in my pregnancies.
 My massage therapist would apply counter-pressure to my back and sacral area, which helped ease some of those sore muscles that were pulling on the nerves around my hips.
 Relaxing those muscles really helped reduce the pain.

-There are many different types of supportive garments and braces for pregnant women, but the point is usually the same.
+There are many different types of supportive garments and braces for pregnant women, but their function is usually the same.
 They help lift and support your belly to take some of that pressure off of your hips, joints, and yes, even cervix.

-In some women, lightning pain is the first sign that they are in labor.
-Some women can even feel their cervix as it dilates.
-If you're experiencing lightning pain and have any other symptoms like regular contractions, consistent back ache, or any leaking of fluid, you might be in labor.
+If you're experiencing lightning pain and have any other symptoms like regular contractions, consistent backache, or any leaking of fluid, you might be in labor.

 If you experience any of these symptoms and are under 37 weeks, be sure to seek medical treatment right away.